Glide to warm up

 If you feel like you can never get warmed up in the water then invest in a lined top as it can significantly increase your enjoyment of your swimming.
 Make sure it is a close fit without restricting movement.
 Pool temperatures can vary considerably so don’t assume you can wear the same in each.

-De-mist your swimming goggles
+De-mist your goggles

 Goggles are an essential part of swimming correctly and they can mist up if they are not looked after.
 Get some de-misting fluid and use regularly before a swim.

-Shaded swimming goggles
+Shaded goggles for outdoors

 If you’re thinking of doing some open water swimming in the summer, consider getting some goggles with shaded lenses.
 They will act like regular sunglasses and protect your eyes from the sun.